folkzb/magalu/mgc/cli/docs/network/subnets/update/help.md

 - --cli.watch                              Wait until the operation is completed by calling the 'get' link and waiting until termination.
 Akin to '! get -w'
 - --dns-nameservers array(ipvanyaddress)   Dns Nameservers (default [])
 - -h, --help                                   help for update
-- --subnet-id string                       Subnet Id (required)
+- --subnet-id string                       Subnet Id: Id of the Subnet to update (required)
 - -v, --version                                version for update

 ## Other commands: